 Persona backstories should be short.
 If a player wants to make an essay of her persona’s background, she should not expect other players to care.

+Aliens come with a detailed description based on their evolution.
 The player can embellish her persona with further details: adornments, smells, colours, coverings, coats and coatings.
-The player creates the persona’s clothing, jewelry, fur texture, paint colour, and eye(s) shape.
 Overly detailed persona descriptions are fun for players to make.
 Overly detailed persona descriptions are less fun for other players.
 Concise descriptions make for compelling personas.